95 Comments

 That ideology is directly antithetical to liberalism, which holds "self-determination" to be an INDIVIDUAL right (whereby the State provides every individual with equal protection, regardless of ethnicity).

 The Israelis know exactly what they're doing, and it doesn't bode well for Diaspora Jews.
-Ironically, the one thing that might change this (within Israel) might be if a flood of liberal American Jews is forced to flee there.
+Ironically, the one thing that might change this (within Israel) might be if a flood of liberal American Jews is forced to flee to Israel, bringing to bear a perspective -- equal and open pluralism, experienced as emancipation -- that could shift the Israeli political and ideological balance.

 Expand full comment